dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 Once you've signed up, [**open my DEV workflow**](https://pipedream.com/@dylan/publish-dev-articles-from-github-repo-p_gYCqpz/edit) and click **Copy** near the top-right. **This creates a copy of my workflow in your account, that will run for _your_ repo**.

-First, you'll be asked to configure the **trigger** step.
-This workflow runs every time you `git push` to your repo.
+First, you'll be asked to configure the **Trigger** step.
+This workflow runs every time Markdown files are added or modified in your repo.
 You'll just need to connect your Github account and select your repo from the dropdown menu:

 ![Connect Github account](https://res.cloudinary.com/dkbxegavp/image/upload/v1590435452/dev.to%20posts/connect-github-account_vbugvb.png)